How to Lower Blood Sugar: Discover 6 Easy Ways

 What Alcohol Can People with Diabetes Drink?

-If you have diabetes, it’s important to be mindful of the alcohol you consume, as it can affect blood sugar levels.
-Beer and certain cocktails can cause your blood sugar to spike.
 However, dry wine (red or white) and liquor (like vodka or whiskey) can be consumed in moderation.
 Always drink with food to avoid a sudden drop in blood sugar.
 Talk to a nutritionist for personalised advice on alcohol consumption.

 Final Thoughts

 Managing diabetes doesn’t have to be difficult.
 You can keep your blood sugar levels stable with the right lifestyle choices.
+Did you like the diabetes diet plan, then take a look at our PCOS Indian diet chart for weight loss.

 If you're concerned about your blood sugar or need guidance on managing diabetes, be sure to book a free initial consultation with us.